t7aziz/t7aziz.github.io/README.md

 # t7aziz.github.io

-Most recent installment of my portfolio.
-Features JS page navigation and image preloading for a good experience
+Most recent installment of my portfolio, available at tahamaziz.com.
+Using HTML/CSS, vanilla JS and page navigation with navigo.

 Check